qqwweee/keras-yolo3/README.md

     ```

 2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
-    The file model_data/yolo_weights.h5 is used to load pretrained weights.
+    The file model_data/yolo_weights.h5 is used to load pre-trained weights.

 3. Modify train.py and start training.
     `python train.py`
-    Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py
+    Use your trained weights or checkpoint weights with command-line option `--model model_file` when using yolo_video.py
     Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.

-If you want to use original pretrained weights for YOLOv3:
+If you want to use original pre-trained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`
     2. rename it as darknet53.weights
     3. `python convert.py -w darknet53.cfg darknet53.weights model_data/darknet53_weights.h5`